murchandamus/bips/bip-update-process.md

 After fleshing out the draft further and ensuring that it is of high quality and properly formatted, the champion should open a pull request to the [BIPs repository](https://github.com/bitcoin/bips).
-The draft BIP must adhere to the formatting requirements specified below and named with a working title of the form "bip-authorname-topicofproposal".
+The draft BIP must adhere to the formatting requirements specified below and named with a working title of the form "bip-title".
 The champion must not self-assign a number to the BIP draft.

-BIPs that (1) adhere to the formatting requirements, (2) are on-topic, and (3) have materially progressed beyond the ideation phase, e.g. by generating substantial public discussion and commentary from diverse contributors, by independent Bitcoin projects working on adopting the proposal, or by the champion working for an extended period of time towards improving the proposal based on community feedback, will be assigned a number by a BIP editor.
-The BIP editors should delay number assignment when they perceive a BIP draft being met with comprehensive lack of
-interest: number assignment facilitates the distributed discussion of ideas, but before a BIP garners some interest of the Bitcoin community, there is no need to refer to it by a number.
+BIPs that (1) adhere to the formatting requirements, (2) are on-topic[^astroturfing], and (3) have materially progressed beyond the ideation phase, e.g. by generating substantial public discussion and commentary from diverse contributors, by independent Bitcoin projects working on adopting the proposal, or by the champion working for an extended period of time towards improving the proposal based on community feedback, will be assigned a number by a BIP editor.
+The BIP editors should delay number assignment when they perceive a BIP draft being met with comprehensive lack of interest: number assignment facilitates the distributed discussion of ideas, but before a BIP garners some interest of the Bitcoin community, there is no need to refer to it by a number.

 BIP drafts are also not ready for number assignment if they duplicate efforts, disregard formatting rules, are too unfocused or too broad, fail to provide proper motivation, fail to address backwards compatibility, or when the proposed